Do you remember a time when you met someone for the first time and you instantly had a good feeling about them?

 Whether our energy is positive or negative, we carry that energy with us, and it impacts not only us but all the people we come in contact with.

-While your energy is a combination of your past, mindset, dominant thoughts, and perception of the world, at one point you need to take responsibility of the present moment and if needed, work on shifting your energy.
+While your energy is a combination of your past, mindset, dominant thoughts, and perception of the world, at one point you need to take responsibility for the present moment and if needed, work on shifting your energy.

 You can increase the amount of positive energy flow in your life by:

-- Surrounding yourself with uplifting people.
+- Surround yourself with uplifting people.
 While no one is happy 24/7, people with a positive outlook send out more positive energy and are easier to be with than “Debbie Downers” and “Negative Nancys.”
 Make sure you nurture relationships with positive influences in your life – people who have an approach similar to yours, or if you’re not there yet, an approach that you’d like to develop for yourself as well.

 - Music is one of the easiest ways to shift your energy quickly.
 Create your personal Good Vibes playlist – the songs you know always lift your mood.